 Digital Object Identifier (DOI)

 Muhsen, Bahaeddin A.; Joshi, Krishna C.; Lee, Bryan S.; Thapa, Bicky; Borghei-Razavi, Hamid; Jia, Xuefei; Barnett, Gene H.; Chao, Samuel T.; Mohammadi, Alireza M.; Suh, John H.; Vogelbaum, Michael A.; and Angelov, Lilyana, "The effect of Gamma Knife radiosurgery on large posterior fossa metastases and the associated mass effect from peritumoral edema" (2021).
-Neurosurgery Articles.
+Neurosurgery.
 799.